Responding to Incidents

 - If the incident was Zoom Bombing: IT service providers of web conferencing technologies such as Zoom, Teams, or other online meeting tools may have logs or other evidence that only the service provider can access.
 UNM IT can facilitate service requests to technology providers to obtain log information and related evidence if the meeting is being hosted through a system supported by UNM IT.
 If the incident occurs in an environment that is hosted with a private account or through another organization, the host of the meeting will need to work the service provider directly to obtain logs.

 - Confirm that UNMPD has been contacted.
-If not, do so.
-Responding parties shall follow a checklist to ensure that appropriate response activities have taken place e.g., have you contacted Facebook, have you contacted the Zoom meeting host, etc. If the incident involves students, the Campus Assessment Response Education (CARE) Team, should be contacted by filing a CARE Report at https://care.unm.edu/
+If not, please do so by calling UNMPD at 505.277.2241.
+Responding parties shall follow a checklist to ensure that appropriate response activities have taken place e.g., have you contacted Facebook, have you contacted the Zoom meeting host, etc. If the incident involves students, the Campus Assessment Response Education (CARE) Team, should be contacted by filing a CARE Report at https://care.unm.edu/.

 - Provide the “Responding to Trolling Attacks” brochure to the scholar if they haven’t already received it.